Shopify/shopify-api-js/docs/usage/storefront.md

 ## Creating and using tokens

 The `Storefront` client extends the `Graphql` client, so it supports the same parameters.
-Please refer to the [Graphql documentation](graphql.md) for details.
+Please refer to the [Graphql client documentation](graphql.md) for details.

 Below is a (simplified) example of how you may create a token (see [REST](https://shopify.dev/api/admin-rest/2022-07/resources/storefrontaccesstoken) or [GraphQL](https://shopify.dev/api/admin-graphql/2022-07/mutations/storefrontAccessTokenCreate) Admin API reference) and make a request: